The Center for Studies in Democracy and Culture of the University of Oklahoma

 All of our large luncheons on the OU-Tulsa campus are free if you bring your own lunch, but a nominally priced lunch will also be available for purchase.

-BIRNG A FIREND WITH YOU.
+BIRNG A FRIEND WITH YOU.

 We will always have space for one more.
 Don't forget to add your friend to your reservation.